paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-19b-water-resources-planning.md

 #### Effective Date of 1980 Amendment
 Pub.
 L. 96–597, title VI, § 605, Dec.
 24, 1980, 94 Stat.
 3482, provided that the amendment made by that section is effective Oct.
 1, 1981.

+#### Planning Assistance to States
+Pub.
+L. 116–260, div.
+AA, title I, § 156, Dec.
+27, 2020, 134 Stat.
+2661, provided that: “In carrying out section 22 of the Water Resources Development Act of 1974 ([42 U.S.C.
+1962d–16](./chapter-19b-water-resources-planning.md#section-1962d-16)), the Secretary [of the Army] shall provide equal priority for all mission areas of the Corps of Engineers, including water supply and water conservation.”

 #### Termination of Trust Territory of the Pacific Islands
 For termination of Trust Territory of the Pacific Islands, see note set out preceding [section 1681 of Title 48](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title48-section1681&num=0&edition=prelim), Territories and Insular Possessions.

-<a id="section-1962d-21"></a>
+<a id="section-1962d-22"></a>
-## § 1962d–21.
+## § 1962d–22.
 Regional or river basin plans and Federal water and related land resources projects; preparation, formulation, and evaluation
 **(a) Interest rate formula for discounting future benefits and cost computations; repeal of conflicting provisions and administrative actions** The interest rate formula to be used in plan formulation and evaluation for discounting future benefits and computing costs by Federal officers, employees, departments, agencies, and instrumentalities in the preparation of comprehensive regional or river basin plans and the formulation and evaluation of Federal water and related land resources projects shall be the formula set forth in the “Policies, Standards, and Procedures in the Formulation, Evaluation, and Review of Plans for Use and Development of Water and Related Land Resources” approved by the President on May 15, 1962, and published as Senate Document 97 of the Eighty-seventh Congress on May 29, 1962, as amended by the regulation issued by the Water Resources Council and published in the Federal Register on December 24, 1968 (33 F.R.
 19170; 18 C.F.R.
 704.39), until otherwise provided by a statute enacted after March 7, 1974.
 Every provision of law and every administrative action in conflict with this section is hereby repealed to the extent of such conflict.

 **(b) Interest rate for prior authorized projects assured of non-Federal share of project costs; continuation of rate** In the case of any project authorized before January 3, 1969, if the appropriate non-Federal interests have, prior to December 31, 1969, given satisfactory assurances to pay the required non-Federal share of project costs, the discount rate to be used in the computation of benefits and costs for such project shall be the rate in effect immediately prior to December 24, 1968, and that rate shall continue to be used for such project until construction has been completed, unless otherwise provided by a statute enacted after March 7, 1974.